nsfmc/generic-cx-content/05.essays/50.font-descriptors/essay.md

                 value: kLowerCaseNumbersSelector)
         }
     }

-These are three of the most basic (and popular) kinds of [opentype features](https://www.microsoft.com/typography/otspec/features_ae.htm) on fonts, namely: Small Caps (`SMCP`), Caps to Small Caps (`C2SC`), and Oldstyle Figures (`ONUM`).
-I used these 4-letter feature abbreviations because they most closely map onto the features you end up seeing in font brochures and are the exact same features that type designers implement when they're writing up opentype code.

 If you're wondering what other options exist other than `kNumberCaseType`, you can find other available features by looking at the `<ATS/SFNTLayoutTypes.h>` header in xcode.
 In particular, this wacky naming convention i've chosen for my methods is due to me ignoring the ATS abstractions (which *presumably* are a result of the churn of font technologies GX/AAT/TTF/OTF tech during the late 90s and early aughts) in SFNTLayoutTypes in favor of OpentType tags.